JuliaLang/julia/doc/manual/methods.rst

 For more complex functions on matrices, it may be necessary to compute the expected return type for a more complex sequence of operations.
-This is often performed by the following sequence of operations:
+This is often performed by the following steps:

 1. Write a small function ``op`` that expresses the set of operations performed by the kernel of the algorithm.
 2. Compute the element type ``R`` of the result matrix as ``promote_op(op, argument_types...)``,